pushrax/j-li.net/blog-posts/2013-07-25-futureproofing-your-music.md

 encoded, badly tagged, 96-160 kbps MP3 files.
 Maybe the odd LAME 320k or V0 interspersed for good measure, just to tantalize with its crisp, airy tones.

-Of course, I wanted to fix this as soon as humanly possible so I could start appreciating my new investment.
+Of course, I wanted to fix this as soon as possible so I could start appreciating my new investment.
 Fortunately, iTunes had very recently launched the “iTunes Plus” format, which was DRM-free and 256k AAC—a pretty decent encoding.
 Most people (myself included) will tell you that, at reasonable